MODULE RESPONSIBLE LECTURER

 • Supervisor of bachelor thesis

-At the sonic college Niels is responsible for the three elective courses Dynamic sound design, interaction design and sound design in welfare technology:
+At the sonic college Niels is responsible for the following courses:

 During the course the student will learn how to design a game in the Unity3D engine and program the entire game using c#.

 Besides from this the student will get a basic introduction to a middleware program allowing for the sound to be implemented and compiled with the game.
 Middleware software that have been taught includes FMOD and Fabric as examples.

 The student will learn how to design reward sounds, various techniques to avoid repetitive sound effects, how to build up dynamic atmospheres, dynamic mixing, how to get the sound to take up as little memory as possible, procedural audio, adaptive composition and much more.

 As part of the course a final asignment will be given where the student gets 4 weeks to design and implement a small computer game including all the dynamic sound design.

 42-a Interaction design